-There are interview questions that are funny and some that are just plain strange, even though they weren't meant to be when they were asked.
+There are some interview questions that are funny and some that are just plain strange, even if they were not intended to be so.

 - "If you were shrunk to the size of a pencil and put in a blender, how would you get out?" - Asked at Goldman Sachs, Analyst position